kimgoetzke/practice-microservices/README.md

 # The Microservices Project

-This repo contains a simple microservice architecture, written in Java and using the Spring framework.
+This repo contains a simple, containerised microservice architecture, written in Java and using the Spring framework.

-_As this project is currently being worked on.
+_This project is currently being worked on.
 Further documentation will follow once all MVP features have been added._

 ## Architecture overview
 ![Overview diagram](diagram.png)